ms/buildtogether.tech/src/important/index.md

 ## Air Time

-One of the problems in a synchronous meeting is the tendency of some people to speak far more than others.
-Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.
+One problem with meetings is that some people may talk far more than others.
+Other people may be so accustomed to this that they don't speak up even when they have valuable points to make.

+You can combat this
-One way to combat this is to give everyone [% i "meetings!three sticky notes" "three sticky notes (in meetings)" %]three sticky notes[% /i %] (or coins, or paperclips—anything inedible will do).  at the start of the meeting.
-Every time they speak, they have to give up one sticky note.
-When they're out of stickies, they aren't allowed to speak until everyone has used at least one, at which point everyone gets all of their sticky notes back.
-This ensures that nobody talks more than three times as often as the quietest person in the meeting, and completely changes group dynamics.
-People who have given up trying to be heard suddenly have space to contribute, and the overly frequent speakers realize how unfair they have been.
+by giving everyone [% i "meetings!three sticky notes" "three sticky notes (in meetings)" %]three sticky notes[% /i %] (or coins, or paperclips—anything inedible will do) at the start of the meeting.
+Every time someone speaks,
+they have to give up one sticky note.
+When they're out of stickies,
+they aren't allowed to speak until everyone has used at least one, at which point everyone gets all of their sticky notes back.
+This ensures that nobody talks more than three times as often as the quietest person in the room, which completely changes group dynamics.
+People who have given up trying to be heard suddenly have space to contribute, and the overly-frequent speakers realize how talkative they have been.

 Another useful technique is called
 [% i "meetings!interruption bingo" "interruption bingo (in meetings)" %]interruption bingo[% /i %].
-Draw a grid and
+Draw a grid and label the rows and columns with the participants' names;
-label the rows and columns with the participants' names.
-Each time one person interrupts another, add a tally mark to the appropriate cell; halfway through the meeting, take a moment to look at the results.
-In most cases it will be clear that one or two people are doing all of the interrupting.
-After that, saying, "All right, I'm adding another tally to the bingo card," is often enough to get them to throttle back.
+each time person A interrupts person B, add a tally mark to the appropriate cell.
+Look at the results Halfway through the meeting: in most cases it will be clear that one or two people are doing all of the interrupting, and that they're always interrupting the same people.
+After that,
+saying, "All right, I'm adding another tally to the bingo card," is usually enough to get them to throttle back.
+If it isn't,
+well,
+you just learned something about your teammate…

-Online meetings provide special challenges, both in the context of regulating how often individuals speak, as well as running meetings in general.
+Online meetings provide special challenges for regulating how often individuals speak.
-[% b Troy2018 %] discusses why [% i "meetings (online)" %]online
+[% b Troy2018 %] discusses why [% i "meetings (online)" %]online meetings[% /i %]
+are often frustrating,
-meetings[% /i %] are often frustrating and unproductive and points out that in most online meetings, the first person to speak during a pause gets the floor.
+and points out that in most online meetings, the first person to speak during a pause gets the floor.
-As a result, "If you have something you want to say, you have to stop listening to the person currently speaking and instead focus on when they're gonna pause or finish so you can leap into that nanosecond of silence and be the first to utter something.
+As a result,
+"If you have something you want to say, you have to stop listening to the person currently speaking and instead focus on when they're gonna pause or finish so you can leap into that nanosecond of silence and be the first to utter something.
 The format…encourages participants who want to contribute to say more and listen less."

-The solution is to run a text chat beside the video conference where people can signal that they want to speak.
-The moderator can then select people from the waiting list.
-This practice can be reinforced by having everyone mute themselves, and only allowing the moderator to unmute people.
+The solution is to run a text chat beside the video conference where people can signal that they want to speak;
+the moderator can then select people from the waiting list.
+Text chat is better than the "raise hand" feature most video conferencing tools offer because the person who wants to speak can indicate why.
+For example,
+they can type "question about budget" rather than just "question" so that the moderator can group related questions together.

 ## Making Decisions